COS301-SE-2025/BRAD/docs/User_Stories.md

 ---

+## 2.Role:Ivestigator
+**Description**
+- A cybersecurity analyst who reviews and classifies domain submissions.
+**User Story**
-## 2. As an investigator I want to view all reports submitted and their results so that I can analyse them, change their status, and send feedback to the reporter.
+As an investigator I want to view all reports submitted and their results so that I can analyse them, change their status, and send feedback to the reporter.

 **Definition of done:**
 - I can view all submitted reports